Ernest3688/speechify/README.md

 Different projects may have different build goals.
 For example, the build for a third-party library produces AAR or JAR libraries.
 However, an app is the most common type of project, and the build for an app project produces a debug or release APK or AAB of your app that you can deploy, test, or release to external users.

-This page focuses on app development, but many of the build steps and concepts are common to most build types.

 <img src="https://github.com/Frankdroid7/speechify/assets/30746679/22f09eb6-b545-48d3-85ce-f8b531083495" width="300"/>
 <br>
 <br>